t-lou/ProjectTimeManager/README.md

 # Logs

 The logs are stored in .ptm_projects separately, one file for one project.
 Each line defines the start and end time for one working session.
-The sessions must be timely consistent: ascending and no overlap.
+The sessions must be timely consistent: ascending and no overlap (example below is outdated).

 ```bash
 for i in $(ls .ptm_projects); do echo .ptm_projects/$i; cat .ptm_projects/$i; done